Timesaving crontab Tips

 30 08 * * * env > /tmp/cronenv

-to see your crontab's environment variables.
-Alternatively, if you're getting cron error messages e-mailed to you after setting up MAILBOX
+Once it runs, cat /tmp/cronenv to see your crontab's environment variables.
+Alternatively, if you're getting cron error messages e-mailed to you after setting up MAILBOX above, look at the raw headers of the e-mail.
+E-mails from cron should set X-CRON-ENV headers with these environment variables, too.

 Happy automating!